 See the "Engine break-in" section on page 6-4 prior to operating the engine for the first time.

-1. Turn the main switch to "ON" and the engine stop switch to "\cap".
+1. Turn the key to "ON" and the engine stop switch to "○".

-The coolant temperature warning light and engine trouble warning light should come on, then go off.
+The following warning lights should come on for a few seconds, then go off.